mikwieczorek/centroids-reid/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=3 ./train_scripts/dukemtmc/train_ctl_model_s_r50_dukemtmc.sh
 ```
 `CUDA_VISIBLE_DEVICES` controls which GPUs are visible to the scripts.
-`GPU_IDS` parameter in train scripts allows to adjust the number of used GPUs for the given training.

 By default all train scripts will launch 3 experiments.